 Foundation Models: Your Model, Your Choice

-Bedrock Agents is model-agnostic by design.
-It supports over 20 foundation models, including Anthropic Claude (Sonnet and Opus), Meta Llama, Mistral, Amazon Titan, and Cohere Command.
+Bedrock Agents is model-flexible by design.
+AWS documentation positions Bedrock around multiple foundation-model options, including Anthropic, Meta, Mistral, Amazon, and Cohere families.
 You are not locked to a single vendor’s model within the AWS ecosystem.

 This is a concrete structural advantage over Google’s Vertex AI platform, where Gemini is the default and most deeply integrated model – using alternatives requires more custom plumbing.
 On Bedrock, switching the underlying model is a configuration change, not an architectural change.

-The tradeoff: with 20+ model options comes real decision overhead.
-Most teams spend more time than expected on model selection before writing a single agent action.
+The tradeoff is real decision overhead.
+Teams often spend more time than expected on model selection before writing a single agent action.

 Action Groups: Turning APIs Into Agent Tools